microsoft/AzurePolicyTestFramework/README.md

 |   +-- terraform files for test cases
 ```

+Note: the definition of the policy and the content of the terraform test code is up to you.
+The folders `policy_defintions` and `test` aim to be used as examples.
+You may define policies in Json (see `policy_defintions/location`), in TF (any other definition), in ARM template or whatever suits your need as long as you are able to wrap it in Terraform.

 Additionally, a `.yaml` configuration file must describe the test as following:

 ```yaml